MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/ai-projects-readme.md

   validation_file=validation_file_id,
   model="gpt-4.1-2025-04-14",  # Enter base model name.
   suffix="my-model", # Custom suffix for naming the resulting model.
-Note that in Azure AI Foundry the model cannot contain dot/period characters. seed=105, # seed parameter controls reproducibility of the fine-tuning job.
+Note that in Azure AI Foundry the model cannot contain dot/period characters. seed=105, # Seed parameter controls reproducibility of the fine-tuning job.
 If no seed is specified one will be generated automatically. method={
     "type": "supervised", # In this case, the job will be using Supervised Fine Tuning.
     "supervised": {